 “Last year I won third place in an essay competition held by the Chief of Naval Operations and it motivated me to pursue a graduate degree,” Tribolet said.
 “The public diplomacy program caught my attention because it combines international relations and communication.”

-As the only Navy pilot whose currently assigned to USC, Tribolet will also be an instructor for the highly competitive USC Navy ROTC program for which he will teach naval history and naval science, and help shape midshipmen into the next generation of officers.
+As the only Navy pilot who is currently assigned to USC, Tribolet will also be an instructor for the highly competitive USC Navy ROTC program for which he will teach naval history and naval science, and help shape midshipmen into the next generation of officers.